libp2p/specs/connections/README.md

 If a peer receives a `"na"` response to a proposed protocol id, they can either try again with a different protocol id or close the channel.

+**Please note:** `multistream-select` is just a protocol for protocol negociation, it is deliberately decoupled from the [bootstrap](#bootstrap-protocol-negociation) so that future protocols can easily and modularly operate within an existing network of old and new methods of protocol negociation.

+When registering protocol handlers, it could be possible to use a custom predicate or "match function", which will receive incoming protocol ids and return a boolean indicating whether the handler supports the protocol.
+This allows more flexible behavior than exact literal matching, which is the default behavior if no match function is provided.

+#### Securing Connections

+At the time of writing, the recommended baseline security protocol is [SECIO][secio-spec], which is supported in all current libp2p implementations.

+Note that while SECIO is also the current default security protocol, that is likely to change with the further adoption of [TLS][tls-libp2p].
+However, support for SECIO as a fallback will likely be recommended for some time after TLS becomes the default.

+#### Multiplexing Streams

+Once we've established a libp2p connection to another peer, new streams are multiplexed over the connection using the native facilities of the transport, or the stream multiplexer negotiated during the [upgrade process](#upgrading) if the transport lacks native multiplexing.
+Either peer can open a new stream to the other over an existing connection.

+When a new stream is opened, a protocol is negotiated using `multistream-select`.
+The protocol negotiation process for new streams is very similar to the one used for upgrading connections.
+Even though the security and stream multiplexing modules for connection upgrades are typically bundled libp2p framework components, the protocols negotiated for new streams can be easily defined by libp2p applications as well, providing extra interoperability if needed.

+The recommended baseline stream multiplexer is [mplex][mplex], which provides a very simple programmatic API and has the widest support amongst libp2p implementations.

-## Upgrading Connections
+### Upgrading

 libp2p is designed to support a variety of transport protocols, including those that do not natively support the core libp2p capabilities of security and stream multiplexing.
-The process of layering capabilities onto "raw" transport connections is called "upgrading" the connection.
+The process of layering capabilities onto carrying transports is called "upgrading" the connection.

-Because there are many valid ways to provide the libp2p capabilities, the connection upgrade process uses protocol negotiation to decide which specific protocols to use for each capability.
-The protocol negotiation process uses multistream-select as described in the [Protocol Negotiation](#protocol-negotiation) section.
+Because there are many valid ways to provide the libp2p capabilities, the connection upgrade process uses protocol negotiation techniques to decide which specific protocols to use for each capability.
+The protocol negotiation process uses both [bootstrap protocol negociation](#bootstrap-protocol-negociation) and [extended protocol negociation](#extended-protocol-negociation) for this purpose.

-When raw connections need both security and multiplexing, security is always established first, and the negotiation for stream multiplexing takes place over the encrypted channel.
+When connections need both security and multiplexing, security is always established first, and the negotiation for stream multiplexing takes place over the encrypted connection.

 Here's an example of the connection upgrade process:

 ![see conn-upgrade.plantuml for diagram source](conn-upgrade.svg)

-First, the peers both send the multistream protocol id to establish that they'll use multistream-select to negotiate protocols for the connection upgrade.
+First, the peers bootstrap-negociate the multistream protocol to establish that they'll use multistream-select to negotiate protocols for the connection upgrade.

-Next, the Initiator proposes the [TLS protocol][tls-libp2p] for encryption, but the Responder rejects the proposal as they don't support TLS.
+Next, the Initiator proposes the [TLS protocol][tls-libp2p] for encryption, but the Receiver rejects the proposal as they don't support TLS.

-The Initiator then proposes the [SECIO protocol][secio-spec], which is supported by the Responder.
+The Initiator then proposes the [SECIO protocol][secio-spec], which is supported by the Receiver.
 The Listener echoes back the protocol id for SECIO to indicate agreement.

 At this point the SECIO protocol takes over, and the peers exchange the SECIO